Grevillea batrachioides

 Grevillea batrachioides, commonly known as Mount Lesueur grevillea, is a shrub which is endemic to a small area along the west coast in the Mid West region of Western Australia.
-It is a threatened species with excessively low numbers in the wild, and is nationally listed as critically endangered.

 Description

 Grevillea batrachioides is a shrub which typically grows to a height of 0.5 to 2 m and has glaucous branchlets.
 It has pinnate leaves that are 10 to 40 mm long, 1 to 1.2 mm wide with their edges rolled under.
 Irregularly shaped pink inflorescence located on a raceme at the end of the branchlets from October to December.
 A simple brown hairy ellipsoidal, ribbed fruit follows.

 Taxonomy and naming

 Mount Lesueur grevillea was first formally described in 1986 by D.J.
 Mc Gillivray from an unpublished description by Ferdinand von Mueller.
 The specific epithet (batrachioides) is derived from the Ancient Greek word batrachos meaning "frog" with the ending oides meaning "likeness" referring to a similarity of this plant to those in the subgenus Batrachium of Ranunculus known as "water buttercup".